Teragaki Izō: Russo-Japanese War

 On February 4, 1904, Japan decided to go to war with Russia, and Tōgō Heihachirō, Commander-in-Chief of the Combined Fleet, gave the first Combined Fleet Order.
-The Shikishima approached Lushun as part of the 1st Fleet, and at 11:14 on February 9, the 1st Fleet fired on the Russian Pacific Squardron.
+The Shikishima approached Lushun as part of the 1st Fleet, and at 11:14 on February 9, the 1st Fleet fired on the Russian Pacific Squadron.
 In the battle, the Shikishima was hit by an attack from a land battery, but she continues to blockade Lushun and on May 15, an emergency occurs in the Japanese Navy battleship unit.

 Loss of the Hatsuse and the Yashima

 The battleships Hatsuse, Shikishima, Yashima, Tatsuta and Kasagi led by Maj.
 Gen. Nashiba Tokioki, were wary of the entrance to Lushun, but around 11:00 am, at the waters southeast, the Hatsuse was struck by a naval mine.
 Nashiba ordered his successor to change hands, but Yashima was subsequently struck by a mine. the Shikishima was the second ship located between the two ships.
 There were various opinions about the measures to be taken but Teragaki passed near the side of Hatsuse and withdrew.
 This measure by Teragaki was based on the judgment that "if there are mines, there are no two in the same place.
 The Combined Fleet lost 33% of its main force due to the sinking of Hatsuse and Yashima while the Russian Pacific Squadron was still alive and the Second Pacific Squadron expecting to arrive soon.
 In this dire situation, Teragaki shed tears without words at Mikasa who went to the report.
 In addition, one sailor of the Shikishima was killed in action.